 The practical effect for AI is that any independent expert body capable of evaluating frontier models and imposing binding consequences looks harder to construct, at least through ordinary legislation.
 Other paths, including judicial enforcement or state-level activity, may attract more attention as a result.

-Where This Leaves Open-Weight Models
+Where Does This Leave Open-Weight Models?

 A separate current thread in the policy world concerns open-weight releases.
 Critics argue that open-weight frontier models are categorically unsafe because once released, weights cannot be recalled.
 The argument has a strong version and a weak version, and they often get conflated.